GateNLP/neural-indexer/README.md

 <summary>Why does it create saved objects for each search?</summary>

 <blockquote>
 As of writing, Kibana does not support approximate kNN searches.
 With the old exact kNN method, Kibana could be 'tricked' into performing one.
-Since the search was performed by a script query, Kibana could just be fed the query object in the URL, and it would just display it in JSON form in the search box but still do the search.
+Since the search was performed by a script query, Kibana could just be fed the query object in the URL, and it would display it in JSON form in the search box but still do the search.

 The approximate method is configured by the `knn` key, which is a sibling to `query`.
 Kibana is unaware this key exists, but if a saved search contains it, it will be passed to Elastic unmodified.
 So, by manually creating saved searches with the `knn` key, we can get Kibana to perform them, even if it's unaware of it.
-The problem with this method, however, is Kibana 'helpfully' adds an empty query to our saved search, which causes Elasticsearch to return all documents _in addition to our approximate kNN search_.
-To bypass this, we also put a query into the saved object which is guaranteed to return 0 results (we query for documents without an `_id` field), and Elastic combines the 0 results with our kNN results.

 The downside of this method is that you cannot then additionally filter the results, because filters on approximate kNN queries must be passed as part of the kNN query options (to ensure `k` results are actually returned).

-Any filters added will do nothing, because they will be considered together with "doesn't have an `_id`".
+This can all be avoided if you search the Elastic index via its API, so we would suggest using that for any serious searching.
 </blockquote>
 </details>